skirrithan/Clkwise/script.md

 Watch this: I’ll take this exact same messy timing report, plus the design files and logs… and upload them into Clkwise.”

 **Raiya:**
-“Processing… and done.
-In milliseconds.
+"Processing… and done.
+In under a second.

 Instead of pages of incomprehensible errors, Clkwise gives us: